cozy/cozy-ui/react/Paywall/Readme.md

 A paywall is a modal designed to restrict access to a feature to encourage upgrading.
 There is different variant for each features so the wording can be different to adapt to the context of use.

-When we're in our mobile app called Flagship, we can't display the premium action instead, we just display "I understand" which closes the paywall.
-This is because our subscription process does not comply with the app store policies.
-When In app payement (iap) will be implemented we can display premium action back with flag `flagship.iap.enabled`
+When we are in our mobile application called Flagship, we only display the premium action when IAP (In-App Payment) is activated.
+Otherwise our web subscription process does not comply with the app store policies.
+To check if IAP is enabled, the following points are verified:

+1. The functionality is available with `cozy-intent`.
+2. The flag `flagship.iap.enabled` is set to true.

+### Usage

+To use the Paywall component, it should be wrapped into a `WebviewContext` component.

 ### Variants